spanozzo/Marvin-SoS/README.md

 ```
 to install Python and other utilities that are necessary to make the demo works.

-Then the `Metamask` plugin for Firefox or Chrome is required.
+Then the `Metamask` plugin for Firefox or Chrome is required: you will need to import an existing account from the mnemonic key provided by Ganache.

 ### Installing